Before you begin reading my article on Spanish residency after Brexit:

 I have heard some possible scenarios too… from official Spanish sources.

 Here are the two ones I believe that could happen:

-- Non-EU visas for British citizens (like all countries outside the EU)
+- Non-EU visas for British citizens (perhaps similar to the Spanish non-lucrative visa)

 - Special Spanish residency ID cards for British citizens (which could start out with a visa… or not)